 “Pawling and Harnischfeger would be really excited about what the business has become today,” said John Koetz, president of surface mining for Komatsu.
 “Excited about the endurance of the brand, the breadth and the scope of the business as we've expanded, and with the continued legacy of support and reliability.

-“I think they'd also be really excited, as we are, in the South Harbor Campus development, that remarkable workplace for the next century for this business.”
+I think they'd also be really excited, as we are, in the South Harbor Campus development, that remarkable workplace for the next century for this business.”

-“We’ve got a tremendous opportunity in front of us as part of Komatsu and as part of those 60,000 employees of Komatsu worldwide and their investment in this business,” said Koetz.
-“It's a tremendous opportunity for us to not only create the physical campus for the next century but to create the innovations, the automation, the technology and the people who will lead us there in the future.”
+We’ve got a tremendous opportunity in front of us with as part of Komatsu and the part of those 60,000 employees of Komatsu worldwide and their investment in this business,” said Koetz.
+“It's a tremendous opportunity for us not only create the physical campus for the next century but to create the innovations, the automation, the technology and the people who will lead us there in the future.”

-Explore the possibilities at Komatsu at komatsu.com/careers.
+Explore the possibilities at Komatsu at mining.komatsu/careers.